lav30/nobelprizes/index.md

 ![Title](Images/g.png?raw=true "Title")

-### 8. Conditional Kernel Density Estimate for each Category
+### 8. Conditional Kernel Density Estimate for Age for each Category
+This graph is an extension of plot 5 above.
+It displays the probability distribution underlying the 'Age' feature for all the categories.
+The shape of the density curve highlighted in white is essentially the same shape as the histogram, which displays the number of laureates in each age bin.

 ![Title](Images/h.png?raw=true "Title")